peekxc/move_schedules/reviews_jact.md

 > As for the second test (page 28): was the Algorithm 1 used verbatim, or was the scheduling performed to move from one snapshot to the next one?

 In practice we used a batch implementation, such that given an initial filtration $(K, f_0)$ and some number $b > 0$, we construct the  schedules for $(f_0, f_1)$, $(f_1, f_2)$, ..., $(f_{b-1}, f_b)$ in advance and concatenate them.
-The scheduling is still performed pairwise, but performed in a batch-wise manner to amortize the overhead associated with switching between scheduling and performing column operations.
-This was motivated by the observationt that in practice the column operations always dominated the compute time, so to maximize cache efficiency we collect as many move operations ahead of time as space allows.
+The *scheduling* is still performed pairwise, but performed in a batch-wise manner to amortize the overhead associated with switching between scheduling and performing column operations.
+This was motivated by the observation that in practice the column operations always dominate the compute time, so to maximize cache efficiency we collect as many move operations ahead of time as space allows.

 > Page 32, 4.3.1:  Is  \kappa from [10] the same as defined in Theorem 1?
 I suspect not, [10] says it’s coarseness.
 Please clarify.

+- Fixed; apologies, they are not the same quantities (though they are related in a non-trivial way, which is what may have caused the confusion).

 >  Page 34: ‘they a convenient basis for D may be obtained’ - is this supposed to be ‘they prove that a convenient basis …’ ?voronoi  -> Voronoi
 > 7-spheres volume -> 7-sphere’s volume
 > In order reveal -> In order to reveal

-All fixed.
+- All fixed.

 > Page 35: ‘Projecting the image data onto the first two basis vectors of leads’ - basis vectors of what?

-Fixed.
+- Fixed.

 > Page 36: ‘the number of permutations applied throughout the encountered along the traversal of the dual graph’ - please fix this sentence.

+- Fixed.

 > vineyards is, moves requires -> either ‘vineyards/moves algorithm/approach is/requires’, or ‘vineyards are/moves require’.
 Or make vineyards and moves boldface or italics, then they are visually perceived as names.

+- All references to vineyards and moves as methodologies have been refactored with italics to address this.

 > that naively computing -> than naively computing

+- Fixed

-Page 37: if the filtrations in the parameterization family is nearby -> are nearby
+> Page 37: if the filtrations in the parameterization family is nearby -> are nearby

+- Fixed.

 Page 43 , A1.1.1 'After setting V is set' -> After setting V
 'Since there exists complexes' -> Since there exists a complex / there exist complexes

-Page 45.
+> Page 45.
 We recall an important claim .. - What is the claim?
 Seems to be missing, it should say something about positive/negative simplices.

+- Removed.

-Page 48.
+> Page 48.
 Well, in A.2.1 the authors mention \kappa as coarseness parameter!
 Also, the naming clash between the structure T used to compute the sorting and the barcode template T is unfortunate.

+-

-kendall -> Kendall
+> kendall -> Kendall

+Fixed.